 Over the past couple of years Hume Springs has had very successful NNO events and participation from our community has continued to grow.
 Join us as we plan this year's event and make it a night to remember!

 The Hume Springs Civic Association hosts a quarterly Community Meeting on the 4th Monday in January, April, July, and October.
 Special guests may include representatives from local government, the Alexandria Police Department, the Alexandria Sheriff’s Office, or other community leaders.
 These meetings are your chance to meet new neighbors, plan community events, and discuss developments or concerns in the neighborhood.
-Meetings are typically held from 6:30-7:30pm at Cora Kelly Recreation Center, but check the community listserv or Facebook page for latest information.
+Meetings are typically held from 6:30-7:30pm at Chick Armstrong Recreation Center, but check the community listserv or Facebook page for latest information.